 by PixArt Imaging Incorporation (www.pixart.com.tw) or acer (www.acer.com) or IObit (www.iobit.com) or SunplusIT or Ulead Systems (www.ulead.com) or Sunplus Innovation Technology or LeapFrog Enterprises or NeoSoft Tools or Expansion Programs International or LeapFrog or ASUS (www.asus.com) or OLYMPUS IMAGING CORP (www.olympus.com) or Macrovision (www.macrovision.com) or ArcSoft (www.arcsoft.com).

 Monitor.exe is not a Windows system file.
 The program is not visible.
 The application is loaded during the Windows boot process (see Registry key: MACHINE\Run, MACHINE\User Shell Folders, Run, DEFAULT\Runonce, User Shell Folders).
-Monitor.exe is a Microsoft signed file.
-Monitor.exe is able to record keyboard and mouse inputs.
-Therefore the technical security rating is 42% dangerous, however you should also read the user reviews.
+Monitor.exe is able to record keyboard and mouse inputs, monitor applications, manipulate other programs and connect to the Internet.
+Therefore the technical security rating is 38% dangerous, however you should also read the user reviews.

 Recommended: Identify Monitor.exe related errors